 This approach goes beyond photo journalism by transforming a documentary approach into an artistic approach.
 It especially lends itself to photographers who still use film, which is dying breed.
 However, good digital photographers can still create art with creative use of the focal length of the photograph.
 You know what I mean: the subject in the foreground is in focus, but the background is blurred.
 Yes, this style documents your event, but from the artistic perspective of the photographer, who typically prefers black and white to color photography.

 These avant-garde photographers are not a good choice for couples who lean towards the traditional.
-But if you like an artist who thinks outside the box, you’ll want to consider this style.
+But if you like an artist who thinks outside the box, you’ll want to consider this style especially if you are looking to have an edgy wedding.
+If you’re going to have your wedding in something like this tree house wedding venues uk you might want a photographer who can give more than just the traditional photo.
 These photographers don’t frame their shots in the same ways as the photographers above might.
 They might even like tilted perspectives.
 Edgy photography likes to transform the common place into the extraordinary.
 There’s a case to be made for it, but spend time reviewing a photographer’s portfolio before committing.
 That’s good advice for any wedding photographer you’re considering.